looeee/discoverthreejs-site/markdown/book/appendix/asynchronous-javascript.md

 }, 3000);
 {{< /code >}}

 We won't get into the reasons for this here.
-It's all about {{< link path="book/appendix/javascript-reference/#scope-and-closures" title="scope" >}} and [the "this" problem](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout#The_this_problem).
+It's all about [scope]({{< relref "book/appendix/javascript-reference#scope-and-closures" >}} "scope") and [the "this" problem](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout#The_this_problem).
 In any case, you'll notice we do this a lot when using callback functions.

 One final thing about `setTimeout`: it's not accurate.
 We have passed in 3000 milliseconds to the method above, but we cannot guarantee that exactly 3000 milliseconds will have passed by the time the callback executes.
 There are two reasons for this.